 The number of people involved in your project

 The complexity of your idea forms the team required to implement it.
-This is why it’s impossible to calculate the exact smart contract development cost before a consultation with the trusted service provider.
+This is why it’s impossible to calculate the exact smart contract development cost before a consultation with a trusted service provider.

 Tool kit and specific technologies

-The used tools also play an important role in the estimation of a smart contract development cost.
-Blockchain technology is changing every day, and this can affect your project’s budget.
+The used tools also play an important role in the calculation of a smart contract development cost.
+Blockchain technology is changing every day, and this can affect your project’s estimated cost.
 For example, if you have a large team working on a complex idea with multiple developers using different programming languages, then this will increase the base cost.